Significant accounting policies

 Net interest income: interest income and interest expenses

 Interest income and interest expenses from financial instruments measured at FVPL reflect fair value gains and losses mainly related to the derivatives portfolio.
+Interest on derivatives related to loans to the private sector is classified as interest income and interest on derivatives related to debentures and notes is classified as interest expense.
 Moreover, interest income from loans measured at FVPL are also recognized under 'Interest income from financial instruments measured at FVPL'.

 Fee and commission income and expense

 FMO earns fees from a diverse range of services.
 The revenue recognition for financial service fees depends on the purpose for which the fees are charged and the basis of accounting for the associated financial instrument.
 Fees that are part of a financial instrument carried at fair value are recognized in the profit and loss account.
 Fee income that is part of a financial instrument carried at AC can be divided into three categories:

 Fees that are an integral part of the effective interest rate of a financial instrument (IFRS 9)

 These fees (such as front-end fees) are generally treated as an adjustment to the effective interest rate.
 When the facility is not used and the commitment period expires, the fee is recognized at the moment of expiration.
 However, when the financial instrument is to be measured at fair value subsequent to its initial recognition, the fees are recognized as interest-income;

 Fees earned when services are provided (IFRS 15)